Ghosn vows to stay in Japan if granted bail

 "I am not guilty of the charges against me and I look forward to defending my reputation in the courtroom," concluded the statement.

+He has also promised to hand over his passports, refrain from contacting people connected with the case and pay for security guards approved by prosecutors to monitor his movements, according to Spurgeon.

+She added that Ghosn has also offered a higher bail fee by stumping up Nissan stock as collateral and promised to wear an electronic tracking bracelet paid for by himself.

-Ghosn stands charged of three counts of financial misconduct and even his lead lawyer has said he is unlikely to be granted bail until a trial takes place -- which could take six months.
+The Tokyo court has dismissed all previous attempts by Ghosn to secure his freedom and even his lead lawyer has said he is unlikely to be granted bail until a trial takes place -- which could take six months.

-His stunning arrest on November 19 as his private jet arrived at Haneda Airport shocked the business world and the twists and turns of his case have gripped Japan since.
+However, the case has been full of twists and turns that have kept Japan and the business world gripped since his first stunning arrest as he landed in his private jet at Haneda Airport.

-Since then, he has been kept in custody in northern Tokyo and has only been since in public once, in a dramatic court appearance where a much thinner executive pleaded his innocence in a packed courtroom.
+Since then, he has only been since in public once, in a dramatic court appearance where the much thinner executive pleaded his innocence in a packed courtroom.

 His wife Carole has appealed to Human Rights Watch, claiming he is being held in "harsh" conditions and subjected to round-the-clock interrogations intended to extract a confession.